mik-tf/tfcloud-marketplace/README.md

 ## Documentation

+- [Setup Guide](docs/SETUP_GUIDE.md): Comprehensive guide for setting up and testing the project
+- [Testing Guide](docs/TESTING_GUIDE.md): Detailed instructions for testing all components of the project
 - [Backend Documentation](backend/README.md): Detailed instructions on setting up and using the backend
 - [Frontend Documentation](frontend/README.md): Instructions for integrating with the backend API
 - [Usage Guide](USAGE_GUIDE.md): Comprehensive guide covering both frontend and backend usage